HCIS-Lab/RiskBench/README.md

 ## Code execution

-### Risk Assessment Prediction (optional)
+### Risk Identification (optional)
-We provided risk assessment prediction results preserved in json format for each algorithm.
-Alternatively, one can generate by following the instruction in [risk_assessment/models](https://github.com/HCIS-Lab/RiskBench/tree/main/risk_assessment/models).
+We provided risk identification results preserved in json format for each algorithm.
+Alternatively, one can generate by following the instruction in [risk_identification/models](https://github.com/HCIS-Lab/RiskBench/tree/main/risk_identification/models).
 We will release a intergrated API soon!

-### Offline Risk Assessment Evaluation
+### Offline Risk Identification Evaluation
-We perform offline risk assessment evaluation (with metric F-1 score and PIC) by taking input as preserved risk assessment prediction:
+We perform offline risk identification evaluation (with metric F-1 score and PIC) by taking input as preserved risk identification prediction:
 ```
-python risk_assessment_identification.py --path {PREDICTION_PATH} --model {MODEL} --metric {METRIC} --scenario {ATTRIBUTE}
+python risk_identification.py --path {PREDICTION_PATH} --model {MODEL} --metric {METRIC} --scenario {ATTRIBUTE}
 ```

 Arguments: